 buildAgent.dist.propertiesand rename it to

 buildAgent.propertiesfile to specify the TeamCity server URL (HTTPS is recommended, see the notes) and the name of the agent.
-Refer to the Build Agent Configuration section for details on agent configuration.
+Refer to the Build Agent Configuration page for details on agent configuration.

 Under Linux, you may need to give execution permissions to the

 Installing via Agent Push

-TeamCity provides functionality that allows installing a build agent to a remote host.
-Currently supported combinations of the server host platform and targets for build agents are:
+TeamCity provides the Agent Push functionality that allows installing a build agent to a remote host.
+Currently, supported combinations of the server host platform and targets for build agents are:

 from the Unix-based TeamCity server, build agents can be installed to Unix hosts only (via SSH)